 Mandorah Marine Facilities (Jetty)

-The Mandorah Jetty is an ageing asset and a new facility is required to improve safety, provide access for disabled people and to unlock development and tourism in the area.
-The cost to construct the new facility has been estimated at $50 million and will result in approximately 80 direct jobs.
+The Mandorah Jetty is an ageing asset and a new facility is required to improve safety, provide access for mobility impaired users and to unlock development and tourism in the area.
+The cost to construct the new facility has been estimated at $50 million.

 The new facility has been identified as a long-term project under the 10 Year Infrastructure Plan 2018-2027.
 The project has been brought forward to support the Territory’s construction industry and create local jobs.
 Expected completion of construction is mid-2022.

 - A gangway and floating pontoon to improve access for mobility impaired users and users with prams

 - Piles/pylon to support the floating pontoon

 - Onshore supporting infrastructure featuring car park and trailer parking

 Design and construction timelines

 - Awarded detail design: 18 June 2019

 - Release construction tender: May 2020